 Agents of the University are required by contract to certify that University personnel data will be treated confidentially and only used for the purposes specified in the contract.

 g.
 Requests for Employment References (Former & Current Employees)

-Requests from outside the University for employment references should be directed to the local human resource manager.
-Requests for information about SLAC employees should be referred to the SLAC University Human Resources Department.
+Requests from outside the University for employment references should be directed to the local Human Resources office.
+Requests for information about SLAC employees should be referred to the SLAC Human Resources Department.
 Information other than the dates of employment and job classification requires the employee's written consent before the release of information.

 a.
 Current Employees

 An employee's work history at Stanford may include service with many different departments.
 To streamline recordkeeping, the local personnel files should follow the employee from one department to the next, thereby creating a consolidated personnel file containing the employee's complete job history.
 Local personnel files must be kept in a secure location to prevent unauthorized access.

 No one should be responsible for maintenance of their own personnel file or data.
 For example, the personnel file of a department or school's file administrator should be maintained by that individual's supervisor or manager, as appropriate.